VOLTTRON/volttron/docs/source/devguides/supporting/examples/NodeRed.rst

 functionality "nodes" to create "flows".

-There are two example nodes that allow communication between Node Red and Volttron.
-One node reads subscribes to messages on the VOLTTRON message bus and the other
+There are two example nodes that allow communication between Node Red and VOLTTRON.
+One node reads subscribes to messages on the VOLTTRON message bus and the other publishes to it.

 Dependencies
 ------------